ctarrington/NodeSamples/BatchTransactionsFromFileToDB/README.md

 # Todo
 1. Avoid excessive memory use X
 1. Handle all errors X
+1. Factor out timer and stats to util package
 1. Handle rollbacks by adding to secondary queue and trying again at end.
 1. Improve readme with setup and dependencies
 1. Add instrumentation.
-Memory, transactions per time, time per transaction, idle time
+Memory, transactions per time, time per transaction
 1. Expose instrumentation via JSON API